Beyond Spa Days and Manicures: What Real Self-Care Looks Like

 Bring back the spa day I hear you yell.
 It sounds much more enticing than an evening of self-development over a green smoothie.
 Or putting in long overdue boundaries with your in-laws.

-I acknowledge that some of my ideas are quite uncomfortable, especially if you are just starting to check in with yourself more and assert your needs.
+I acknowledge that some of my ideas are quite uncomfortable.
+Especially if you are just starting to check in with yourself more and assert your needs.
 But like ripping off a plaster, it’s a necessary pain that is well worth it in the long term.

 And I believe these acts of self-care should be as habitual as brushing your teeth.
 Think of them as staving off the life equivalents of a root canal!